-The appointed person responsible for first aid is Helen Brockliss
+The appointed person(s) responsible for first aid is Helen Brockliss:

-All staff are trained in paediatric first aid and this training is updated every three years.
+All of the staff are trained in paediatric first aid and this training is updated every three years.

-All first aid trained staff are listed in every room.
-When children are taken on an outing away from our nursery, we will always ensure they are accompanied by at least one member of staff who is trained in first aid.
-A first aid box is taken on all outings, along with any medication that needs to be administered in an emergency, including inhalers etc.
+When children are taken on an outing away from our nursery, we will ensure a first aid box is taken on all outings, along with any medication that needs to be administered in an emergency, including inhalers etc.

-Food Safety and play
+Food safety and play

-Children are supervised during meal times and food is adequately cut up to reduce the risk of choking.
+Children are supervised during mealtimes and food is adequately cut up to reduce the risk of choking.
 The use of food as a play material is discouraged.
 However, as we understand that learning experiences are provided through exploring different malleable materials the following may be used: